odecci-dev/govla-front-end/KC/Readme.txt

 August 07, 2023 (Monday)
 First Commit:
-• Started the implementation of collection list
+• Started the implementation of Collection List
 - KC/collection/collection-list.html

+Second Commit:
+• Completed✅ the implementation of Collection List
+• Started the implementation of Adding New Collection